openSUSE/news-o-o/_posts/2011-05-28-opensuse-weekly-news-issue-177-is-out.markdown

 The GNU Compiler Collection has been updated to version 4.6, the list of [changes](http://gcc.gnu.org/gcc-4.6/changes.html) includes the following new
         warning that will be visible while compiling packages for openSUSE Factory:

-  * â€œNew -Wunused-but-set-variable and -Wunused-but-set-parameter warnings were added for C, C++, Objective-C and Objective-C++.
+  * “New -Wunused-but-set-variable and -Wunused-but-set-parameter warnings were added for C, C++, Objective-C and Objective-C++.
 These warnings diagnose variables respective parameters which are only set in the code and never otherwise used.
 Usually such variables are useless and often even the value assigned to them is computed needlessly, sometimes expensively.
-The -Wunused-but-set-variable warning is enabled by default by -Wall flag and -Wunused-but-set-parameter by -Wall -Wextra flags.â€
+The -Wunused-but-set-variable warning is enabled by default by -Wall flag and -Wunused-but-set-parameter by -Wall -Wextra flags.”

 Some packages have been failing by the new GCC due to new warnings and new optimizations
         and most have been fixed already but please double check that your packages are building and